RedisLabs/redislabs-docs/content/rs/administering/intercluster-replication/replica-of.md

 restarted from scratch for all the source databases.

-**Note:** If you used the mDNS protocol when naming the cluster name (FQDN), ensure that the client mDNS perquisites are met in order for the *Replica of* feature to work.
+**Note:** If you used the mDNS protocol when naming the cluster name (FQDN), make sure that the client mDNS perquisites are met in order for the *Replica of* feature to work.
 For additional details, refer to the [Client prerequisites for mDNS]({{< relref "/rs/administering/installing-upgrading/configuring/mdns.md" >}}).